trotter/trotter.github.com/_posts/2011-06-13-introducing-chloe.markdown

 terribly hard, or the coding in particular, rather it's the operational difficulties of handling tens of thousands of concurrent requests without having your web server fall over.
 In an attempt to solve this problem, I've created an open source, realtime web server called [Chloe](https://github.com/mashion/chloe), which vastly simplifies the problem of connecting your existing web app to the realtime web.
+It works over WebSockets, but falls back to xhr or long polling when the browser can't handle WebSockets.
 It supports a hybrid of the Socket.IO and Faye APIs, and requires nothing special from your application other than the ability to send and receive HTTP POSTs.